TizzyT566/BijouDB/README.md

 Use the `For()` method passing in `this`.

-You then use an overload for the `Add()` method for References.
+You then use an overload for the `Add()` method for references.
 References do NOT have contraints.

 Instead you have to specifically point it to the column in the referenced Record.